Seeley Lake, Montana: History

 The community of Seeley Lake is named for Jasper B. Seely, who built a cabin on what was in 1881 known as Clearwater Lake.
 Seely served as the first ranger on the Lewis and Clarke Forest Reserve.
 The first road to Seeley Lake came in 1895.

 Governance

 Seeley Lake is an unincorporated community and does not have a consolidated municipal government.
-The community is primary governed by the Missoula County Board of County Commissioners based in the city of Missoula.
+The community is primarily governed by the Missoula County Board of County Commissioners based in the city of Missoula.
 The community is also supported by locally-governed Special Districts that manage specific services such as those for schools, fire response, and water supply.
 These special districts are composed of elected board members chosen by voters within the specific district.
 The Seeley Lake Community Foundation, a 501c3 non-profit, also serves as a mechanism for addressing local issues within the community, organizing local leadership and serving as unofficial liaisons to municipal officials in Missoula County.